MSU-AI/grading-calendar-ai/functions/README.md

 2. PDFs are stored in Firebase Storage
 3. OCR extracts text from PDFs
 4. Extracted text is processed to get structured data
-5. Structured data is used to predict final grades
+5. Structured data is used to predict final grades using ChatGPT
 6. Predictions are stored in Firestore

 ## Database Structure